danielbodnar/awesome-stars/README.md

 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
 Build serverless backends with zero-trust and less code, no matter where and how your (legacy) systems are.
 - [rustwasm/gloo](https://github.com/rustwasm/gloo) - A modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM
 - [tantaraio/voy](https://github.com/tantaraio/voy) - 🕸️🦀 A WASM vector similarity search written in Rust
-- [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for applications that are written in Rust, C++, or JavaScript.
+- [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for Rust, C++, or JavaScript apps.
 - [meshery/meshery](https://github.com/meshery/meshery) - Meshery, the cloud native manager
 - [andeya/wasmesh](https://github.com/andeya/wasmesh) - wasmesh is a WebAssembly service mesh framework.
 - [layer5io/wasm-filters](https://github.com/layer5io/wasm-filters) - A collection of Rust-based WebAssembly programs that are deployed as Envoy filters.